Why The Whole Dancer

 Before starting The Whole Dancer, I thought maybe it was just me…maybe I was alone with my struggles.
 As I talked with more and more dancers, I realized the fears we all encounter are very similar.

-I created The Whole Dancer to help you get out of your own head.
+I created The Whole Dancer to help you reach your highest possible level as a dancer.

 Dancers from top companies including New York City Ballet, Pacific Northwest Ballet, Miami City Ballet, American Ballet Theatre, Boston Ballet, and aspiring dancers from around the world have participated in individual coaching and group programs from The Whole Dancer.
 There are options to fit every need and budget and many resources are provided at no – charge in order to support as many dancers as possible to find balance and true happiness as you work towards your dance goals.

 Lots of love!!

 ps.
-If you’d like to stay in the loop and become a part of The Whole Dancer community – submit your email address and receive a FREE “Dancer’s Best Body Checklist”!
+If you’d like to stay in the loop and become a part of The Whole Dancer community – submit your email address and receive a FREE Cheatsheet “50 – Tips to get back in Dancing Shape”!